nodejs/node/doc/api/packages.md

 Any number of custom conditions can be set with repeat flags.

+Typical conditions should only contain alphanumerical characters, using ":", "-", or "=" as separators if necessary.
+Anything else may run into compability issues outside of node.

+In node, conditions have very few restrictions, but specifically these include:

+1. They must contain at least one character.
+2. They cannot start with "." since they may appear in places that also allow relative paths.
+3. They cannot contain "," since they may be parsed as a comma-separated list by some CLI tools.
+4. They cannot be integer property keys like "10" since that can have unexpected effects on property key ordering for JS objects.

 ### Community Conditions Definitions

 Condition strings other than the `"import"`, `"require"`, `"node"`,